top of page

 It's now easier than ever to travel overland without flying from the UK to Ireland, mainland Europe and beyond!

-Given that most routes to Europe involve taking the Eurostar train from London, we have named most of these trips 'London to' but if you need to travel from outside London to connect with the Eurostar, please see the box below for information on Travelling from Outside London.
+Given that all rail routes to Europe involve taking the Eurostar train from London, I have named most of these trips 'London to' but if you are travelling from outside London to connect with the Eurostar at London St Pancras, please see the box below for information on Travelling from outside London.

 Outside London